Skip to main content

 Benchmark definition

-Benchmarks, tasks, and evals form a hierarchy.
+Benchmarks, tasks, and criteria form a hierarchy.
 Create them top-down.

 // 1.
 Benchmark